Trump becomes first president to speak at March for Life: 'Every life brings love'

 "When it comes to abortion, Democrats … have embraced the most radical and extreme positions taken and seen in this country for years and decades and you could even say for centuries," Trump said, accusing many of supporting "taxpayer-funded abortion all the way up until the moment of birth."

+Other Democrats, however, have moved to purge pro-life members of their party.

+“As a party, we should be 100 percent pro-choice, and it should be non-negotiable,” New York Democratic Sen. Kirsten Gillibrand, who was running for president in 2020, told The Washington Post last year.
+Further, state legislative measures in places like New York and Virginia have stirred a new national debate over late-term abortion.

-Trump's comments at the March for Life come as his administration is threatening to cut federal funds form California over a mandate that health insurance plans in the state cover abortion.
+Trump's comments at the March for Life come as his administration is threatening to cut federal funds to California over a mandate that health insurance plans in the state cover abortion.
 The Department of Health and Human Services is alleging that the state is violating federal law that prevents states from mandating such coverage for elective abortion.
-A press release noted this is not the first time the Trump administration has pressed California on violating, "federal conscience statutes."
+A press release noted this is not the first time the Trump administration has pressed California on violating "federal conscience statutes."

+MARCH FOR LIFE SEES MORE EVANGELICAL SUPPORT AS TRUMP BECOMES FIRST PRESIDENT TO ATTEND

 "Once again, President Trump’s administration is delivering on his promise to protect human life and all Americans’ freedom of conscience," HHS Secretary Alex Azar said.
 "Under President Trump, HHS has been vigorously enforcing the statutes Congress passed to protect Americans’ consciences and institutionalizing these protections within the department’s civil rights work."